Educational & Clinical Services

 (Intermediate Level, Professional Area)

-ZOOM PARTICIPATION AVAILABLE
+ZOOM PARTICIPATION ONLY

 Dr. Larry Medwetsky has served as an educational audiologist, VP of Clinical Services at Rochester Hearing and Speech Center, and recently retired as a full professor in the Doctoral Audiology program at Gallaudet University.
 Dr. Medwetsky has evaluated over 1,500 individuals with auditory-based processing disorders, published numerous chapters/articles on this topic, and presented at many workshops and conferences as an invited speaker.
 In recognition of his expertise, Dr. Medwetsky served on the AAA task force to develop guidelines for audiologists in diagnosing and managing CAPD as well as on the ASHA task force to examine the SLP’s role in managing CAPD.